omahs/forge-std/README.md

     }

     function testFindExists() public {
-        // Lets say we want to find the slot for the public
+        // Let's say we want to find the slot for the public
         // variable `exists`.
 We just pass in the function selector
         // to the `find` command
         uint256 slot = stdstore.target(address(test)).sig("exists()").find();